 ‘We are deeply concerned by the lack of understanding among the population as a whole, and in particular the younger generations.
 This research shows our work is more important than ever,’ said Olivia Marks-Woldman, Chief Executive of HMDT.

-‘The results of this research underlines the importance of ensuring genocide, as well as the Holocaust, is understood by people of all ages, in all walks of life,’ Ms Marks-Woldman continued.
+‘The results of this research underlines the importance of ensuring genocide, as well as the Holocaust, is understood by people of all ages, in all walks of life,’ Ms Marks-Woldman said.